Wholesale Product Range

 Consider Your Clipper Blades:

 Rusty blades have the opposite effect.
 The rust quickly works its way into the the metal, and it is often several grinds before it is completely gone.
-(Poor performance after sharpening? here is some of the problem) I have to grind much more off a rusty blade than a well cared for blade to get to fresh steel and a reliable cutting surface.
-You know how much you hate to see a dog matted to the skin?
-Well that how I feel about rust.
+(Poor performance after sharpening? here might be some of the problem).
+I have to grind much more off a rusty blade than a well cared for blade to get to fresh steel and a reliable cutting surface.

 The basics: